-Article 6 SFDR Funds (all Funds except for the Global Sustainability Fixed Income Fund, the Global Sustainability Short Fixed Income Fund, the Global Sustainability Core Equity Fund, the Emerging Markets Sustainability Core Equity Fund, and the World Sustainability Equity Fund):
+Article 6 SFDR Funds (all Funds except for the Global Core Fixed Income Lower Carbon ESG Screened Fund, the Global Short Fixed Income Lower Carbon ESG Screened Fund, the Global Core Equity Lower Carbon ESG Screened Fund, the Emerging Markets Core Equity Lower Carbon ESG Screened Fund, the World Equity Lower Carbon ESG Screened Fund, the Global Targeted Value Lower Carbon ESG Screened Fund and the Global High Profitability Lower Carbon ESG Screened Fund):

-The Funds consider how exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, and biological weapons) impacts sustainability factors.
+The Funds consider how exposure to controversial weapons (e.g., anti-personnel mines, cluster munitions, chemical weapons, and biological weapons) impacts sustainability factors.
 The Investment Manager makes this consideration when making investment decision for a Fund by seeking to exclude securities of companies that are involved in the production of controversial weapons.
 The Funds do not promote environmental or social characteristics (or combination thereof) and do not have sustainable investment as their investment objective.
 The information on principal adverse impacts on sustainability factors will be made available in the Annual Report of the Funds.